The Curses of Deuteronomy 28 And Other Captivity Verses

 "the LORD shall bring a nation against thee from far, from the end of the earth, as swift as the eagle flieth; a nation whose tongue thou shalt not understand."

 Deuteronomy 28 52

 It makes no mention of captivity in another land here.
 Notice how it says that it would be in their land that it would happen. "thy gates" and "thy land", not any other place.
 But the Hebrew Israelites argue that they went into Africa and were sold off as slaves by the Africans.
 This does not say so.

 Deuteronomy 28 53

-And thou shalt eat the fruit of thine own body, the flesh of thy sons and of thy daughters, which YHWH thy Elohim hath given thee, in the siege, and in the straitness, wherewith thine enemies shall distress thee."
+And thou shalt eat the fruit of thine own body, the flesh of thy sons and of thy daughters, which the Lord thy God hath given thee, in the siege, and in the straitness, wherewith thine enemies shall distress thee:

 Deuteronomy 28 63